GeotrekCE/Geotrek-rando-v3/docs/customization-scripts-GDPR.md

 </script>
 ```

+> [!NOTE]
-NB: In Geotrek Rando prior to version 3.15.4, the `window.next` object is **not yet loaded** when scripts are run.
+> In Geotrek-rando prior to version 3.15.4, the `window.next` object is **not yet loaded** when scripts are run.
 You must therefore find a strategy to wait for it before attaching the event listener.

 ## GDPR